 Got a print portfolio or mailer?
 Perfect place for an engaging question or two.
 Business cards?
 Don’t just list your contact info – tell people to give you a call.
 If you have a design blog or Facebook page, provide information that’s useful to potential clients, and make sure you encourage them to join your mailing list.

-I know it seems trite, but one of the major ways freelance designers lose out on potential jobs is by adopting a writing style they think is more “businesslike", sacrificing their unique personalities in the process.
-If you happen to be a more formal person naturally, then by all means, convey that in your marketing and promotional efforts.
+It may sound cliche, but one of the significant ways freelance designers miss out on potential jobs is by adopting a writing style they believe is more “businesslike”, thereby sacrificing their unique personalities.
+If you are naturally a more formal individual, then by all means, let that shine through in your marketing and promotional efforts.

-But if you’re like the rest of us, chances are good you don’t use phrases like “dynamic imperatives” and “synergetic user experience" in your everyday speech.
+However, if you’re like most of us, it’s unlikely that phrases such as “dynamic imperatives” and “synergetic user experience” are part of your everyday vocabulary.

-The classic rule of thumb is, if you wouldn’t say it out loud, you probably shouldn’t say it in writing either.
-Remember, you’re a human being attempting to make a connection with other human beings.
-Forget greetings like “To Whom It May Concern” or the dreaded “Dear Sir or Madam" – it’s important to reach out to people the way you’d want them to reach out to you.
+A classic guideline to follow is this: if you wouldn’t say it out loud, you probably shouldn’t write it either.
+Remember, you are a human being trying to connect with other human beings.
+Avoid formal greetings like “To Whom It May Concern” or the dreaded “Dear Sir or Madam”.
+It’s crucial to communicate with people the way you’d want them to communicate with you.

-Imagine if your favorite online retailer assaulted you with a wall of big, pretentious words in an attempt to get you to make a purchase.
-You’d probably run away screaming before you’d whip out your credit card.
+Imagine if your favorite online retailer bombarded you with a barrage of big, pretentious words in an attempt to persuade you to make a purchase.
+Chances are, you’d be more inclined to run away than to reach for your credit card.
 Potential clients feel the same way.
-They don’t want to have to break out the dictionary just to navigate through your “about” page.
+They don’t want to have to consult a dictionary just to understand your “about” page.

-When in doubt, always go with what sounds natural to your own ears.
-You’ll connect with more people almost all of the time.
+When in doubt, always opt for what sounds natural to you.
+This approach will help you connect with more people almost all of the time.